 2. Vaccination requirements

-Where effective immunisation vaccinations are available for potential work related biological pathogen exposure, these will be required before the commencement of work.
-Vaccination is offered as a reasonably practicable step under the Health and Safety at Work Act 2015.
+- Where effective immunisation vaccinations are available for potential work-related biological pathogen exposure, these will be required before the commencement of work.
+Vaccination is offered as a reasonably practical step under the Health and Safety at Work Act 2015.

 3. Biological pathogens training programme

 Where biological pathogen exposure risks are identified, a formal training programme shall be provided to workers including the following: